Let’s cut to the chase and get straight to the point and answer the question, “Is it rude not to call someone back”?

-When it comes to business and work-related calls, it can be rude, unprofessional, and has a potential for income loss.
+When it comes to business and work-related calls, it can be rude, and unprofessional, and has a potential for income loss.
 But when it comes to personal phone calls from friends and family it’s a different story.

 Not returning personal calls is rude, hurtful, implies a lack of respect, may seem like you’re ignorant, or maybe a sign of disregard.

 Family and Friends

 Your family and friends are more likely familiar with your daily schedule, and not being able to return a phone call even in your free time may send the wrong message.
 What’s even worse is they see that you are active on your social media accounts, but you never made an effort to call them back is straight-out rude.

 Just put yourself in the other person’s shoes, how would it feel if someone hasn’t returned your call or even sent you a text message after 24 hours?
 I bet that you would feel bad too.

 Besides, your friends or family member will usually call to check up on you, invite you to a gathering, or simply miss you.
-The fact that they reached out first is a nice gesture of showing care towards you.
+The fact that they reached out first is a nice gesture of showing care toward you.
 Not being able to reciprocate their concern towards you by calling back is considered rude.

 Not Returning a Call After Dating